cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Plug-in based architecture.
    - Further developers for this project are very welcome.
    - First concepts and sources are available.
-   - The current developers use SourceForge with Subversion for source code version management: http://jcryptool.sourceforge.net/ .
+   - The current developers here use SourceForge with Subversion for source code version management: http://jcryptool.sourceforge.net/ .

 - Porting to Windows Vista using Visual Studio 2005 and .NET.